Litchfield History Museum

 Samplers are more than thread stitched through cloth.
 As objects of art, samplers tell stories of creativity, instruction, and skilled work.
 As historical records, they document the lives and experiences of thousands of young women, histories that might otherwise remain unknown.

-With Their Busy Needles showcases works from the sampler collection of Alexandra Peters, displayed alongside Litchfield examples from the Historical Society’s textile collection.
+With Their Busy Needles: Samplers and the Girls Who Made Them showcases works from the sampler collection of Alexandra Peters, displayed alongside Litchfield examples from the Historical Society’s textile collection.
 Peters, a sampler historian and collector, serves as guest curator of the exhibit.

 Interested in a Private Tour?